kyang4881/KYGit/NLP Projects/LLMs/Fedspeak/.ipynb_checkpoints/README-checkpoint.md

 ### Model Selection

 FLAN T5, DeBERTa, FinBERT and GPT 3.5 were the better models reported for this task and FLAN T5 was chosen as the final model based on classification accuracy.
 Other models such as BERT, RoBERTa, and ensemble with Random Forrest classifiers were also explored.
-However, these are not discussed since the performance were shown to be limited.

 #### FLAN T5